dofoyo/jlog/README.md

+JLOG is a log for organization. the different with blog is: when focus on someone, it must be agreed.

+JLOG is builded on Angularjs + Nodejs + Mongodb.

 1.install

+first, install Nodejs and Mongodb.

-first install all neccessary node_modules to run the system, just like express, express-jwt, jsonwebtoken, mongodb ...
+second, install all neccessary node_modules to run the system:

+1.1 npm install -g

+bower,es6-promise,formidable,mongodb,mongojs,http-server,karma,protractor...

-npm install
+1.2 npm install

+express, express-jwt, jsonwebtoken...

 2.init

-1). cd app, bower install.
+2.1 cd app, bower install.

-2). cd test, bower install
+2.2 cd test, bower install

 3.test